WellDone/MoMo-Firmware/doc/83-MIB-Protocol.md

 - Master waits for bus to become free
 - Master writes entire packet + checksum
 - Master reads 2 bytes
-- If bytes indicate no error and that there's a non-void return value then master reads the rest of the 25 byte packet.
+- If bytes indicate no error and that there's a non-void return value then master reads the entire 25 byte response packet.

 <Flowchart here>